 While the snow foam was left on the car to dwell, hog hair brushes were used in conjunction with the snow foam acting as a detergent to the windows and any rubber crevices that needed a little extra attention.
 The snow foam hue was rinsed ahead of using the two bucket method for the contact wash stage.
 With Lather diluted in warm fresh water to one bucket and one bucket of plain water, the detailers took our lambswool mitts to the upper surfaces and noodle mitts to the lower surfaces in order to give the whole vehicle a thorough contact wash.
 The car was then rinsed down ahead of the decontamination stages.

-The car was then rolled inside one of our Academy's dedicated bays.
+The car was then rolled inside into one of the dedicated Academy detailing bays.
 With the car now inside, the whole team got on it and inspected it thoroughly; from paint to interior, in order to set out a plan of action going forward.
 Mitchell and Simon stripped out the interior seats so we could gain better access to carpets.
-With the seats out, Mitchell and Simon used Verso and a wet vac to clean the fabric of the seats, while Liam took a Karcher steam cleaner and microfibre cloth to the headlining.
+With the seats out, Mitchell and Simon used Verso all purpose cleaner and a wet vac to clean the fabric of the seats, while Liam took a Karcher steam cleaner and microfibre cloth to the headlining.
 The headlining literally went from a grim winter's day grey to a sparkling white by the time we'd finished.
 Both the seats and headlining were left to dry overnight.
 The carpets were shampoo-extracted in the same manner as the seats in order to remove any stains and old odours.
 While the interior was being well and truly seen to, head-honcho James, together with Ash, H and Joe inspected the paintwork using specialist lights to work out a plan of attack and to figure out which of our products were best served where.

-Some areas would be hit with Revitalise steps 1, 2 and 3 (Restoring/Polishing/Refining) and some with One Step (our all-in-one compound).
+Some areas would be hit with Revitalise steps 1, 2 and 3 (Restoring/Polishing/Refining) and some with One Step single stage car polish.
 Some areas, however, needed some serious work.
 These more damaged areas were wet sanded with 3000 Grit Trizact sandpaper and Mirka palm sander.
 The reason for this is that wet sanding with sandpaper doesn't heat up on the surface, whereas using a compound would generate heat.
 The paintwork was fully inspected ahead of this treatment to ensure it was thick enough to handle it.
 The roof, bonnet and wings, along with the rear quarter, were all sanded using the 3000 and brought back to life with Revitalise 1/2/3.
 The tailgate and rear bumper were also treated with Revitalise 1/2/3 and the lower door quarters were hit with One Step.
 The rear taillights were also removed so the plastic lenses could be machine polished thoroughly.

 With the machine polishing finished up, it was time for Ultra Glaze to add extra depth to the paintwork.
 The entire vehicle was then waxed using desire as a first coat and topped off with a coat of Illusion.
 Desire for durability and Illusion for a finishing wet-look.
 Verso, along with our detailer brushes and scrubby pads were used to clean all of the interior plastic surfaces, with magic sponges being employed on the more stubborn areas.
 The wheel arches were then dressed with Dressle all-purpose trim dressing, along with the engine bay, with the remainder exterior trim then dressed with Revive trim dressing.
 All glass was cleaned using our Crystal glass cleaner, together with our waffle cloth made specifically for glass surfaces, and polished with Vision glass polish before Caramics glass protection kit was applied.
 At this stage we went round the car with cotton detailing swabs to remove any product residue from any finer crevices such as door handle edges and taillights etc.